open-xml-templating/docxtemplater/readme.md

 You can download [tagExample.docx](https://github.com/edi9999/docxtemplater/raw/master/examples/tagExample.docx) and put it in the same folder than your script.

-## Have 0.6.3 or less and using the qrcode module ?
+## Have version 0.6.3 or less and using the qrcode module ?
 You probably have a security issue.
 See [upgrade.md](upgrade.md)

 ## Known issues